snyk-labs/snyk-sso-membership/README.md

 * `--matchByUserName` (Optional Flag): By default, the tool matches the source user by their Snyk user profile `email`.
 Use this flag if the user's identifying email (e.g. `user@source.com`) is in their `username` profile property instead.
 * `--matchToLocalPart` (Optional Flag): Use this for advanced cases where the destination user is identified by a non-email username (e.g., from a SAML NameID).
 This will match the
    `username` of the destination user to the local-part (the part before the `@`) of the source user's email.
+This flag is therefore mutually exclusive to the `ssoDomain` flag.

 ### **`delete-users`: Deleting SSO Users**

-This command deletes SSO users associated with a single, specified domain.
+This command deletes SSO users by email addresses or the unique identifier of a User.

 #### **Delete All Users in a Domain**